DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Discussion and conclusions

-Similarly, we have not explicitly investigated the added effect of self-supervised learning and VarMIL relative to varying pre-processing steps like tumor annotation or H\&E normalization.
+Firstly, we have not explicitly investigated the added effect of self-supervised learning and VarMIL relative to varying pre-processing steps like tumor annotation or H\&E normalization.
 We expect self-supervised pre-training to reduce the positive effect of stain normalization, and VarMIL to reduce the positive effect of tumor bed annotations.
-Since we see similar improvements with DeepSMILE in TCGA-BC (no stain normalization, no tumor bed annotation) and TCGA-CRCk (stain normalized, tumor bed annotated), however, our results indicate that the improvements are found independent of stain normalization and tumor bed annotations.
+With our current datasets, we can not confirm the hypothesis that tile-supervision benefits from a SimCLR-pretrained network in TCGA-CRCk but not in TCGA-BC due to the tumor annotations.
+This should be further investigated in future work.

+Similarly, this work has not investigated the improved generalizability or robustness of models that use a SimCLR-pretrained feature extractor when evaluating the models on external datasets.
+We expect that these feature extractors are less prone to shifts in H\&E color distribution or microscope imaging features due to their heavy data augmentations and inability to overfit on any specific label, but this should be investigated in future work.

 Thirdly, the performance of our proposed method can likely be improved by using wider and deeper feature extractors, pre-training for longer on a larger set of pan-cancer WSIs, and with domain-optimized hyperparameters and data augmentations for self-supervised pre-training in the histopathology domain.

-Additionally, although we use an in-domain feature extractor by using self-supervised pre-training, the feature extractor is not further fine-tuned for the task at hand when using DeepMIL or VarMIL.
-Since we subsample 500 random tiles from the WSI, this would allow for end-to-end training and fine-tuning of the feature extractor, which may further improve performance.
+Similarly, in our current set-up, the feature extractor is not further fine-tuned for the task at hand when using DeepMIL or VarMIL.